harryprince/renkun-ken.github.io/_posts/2014-07-26-difference-between-magrittr-and-pipeR.md

 Pipeline is receiving increasing attention in R community these days.
 It is hard to tell when it starts but more people start to use it since the easy-and-fast [dplyr](https://github.com/hadley/dplyr) package imports the magic operator `%>%` from [magrittr](https://github.com/smbache/magrittr), the pioneer package of pipeline operators for R.

-The two packages co-work well: dplyr works with data frames by a set of basic opeartions, and magrittr chains these operations together and makes the data manipulation process consistent with our intuition.
+The two packages co-work well: dplyr works with data frames by a set of basic operations, and magrittr chains these operations together and makes the data manipulation process consistent with our intuition.

 A little example will demonstrate how easy it is to work with dplyr and the magic `%>%`.